dzimiks/dzimiks/README.md

 Welcome to my GitHub profile! 🎉

 My name is Vanja Paunović.
 I have worked and thrived in a team setting through the internships and jobs I have had in the last four years.
 Learning from my teammates and constantly interacting with clients taught me discipline and it's giving me the motivation to progress.
-I'm currently working as a **UI Engineer** at [Grid Dynamics](https://www.griddynamics.com). 👨‍💻
+I'm currently working as a **Software Engineer** at [Tenderly](https://tenderly.co). 👨‍💻

 If you have any questions or if you want to connect with me, feel free to drop me an email at dzimiksbusiness@gmail.com.